 3. Decision Making

 A decisive person is going to be desirable in any position, at any level, and the ability to make decisions is especially important the higher up you climb on the ladder.
-Taking forever to decide, procrastinating by doing unnecessary research, or avoiding making decisions altogether aren’t a good way to get ahead anywhere.
-Practice being decisive and demonstrating your decision making abilities to get ahead.
+Taking forever to decide, procrastinating by doing unnecessary research, or avoiding making decisions altogether isn’t a good way to get ahead anywhere.
+To improve this soft skill, practice being decisive and demonstrating your decision-making abilities to get ahead.